Auckland must think strategically about how the housing system can provide secure, healthy and affordable homes for all its people.

 Auckland's and New Zealand's population is ageing.
 Over the next 30 years, a larger number of people will be aged 65 years and over.
 This group will also make up a larger proportion of Auckland's population than ever before.

 The ability to find suitable and affordable housing in Auckland is not always straightforward for older people.
-The available housing stock often does not meet their needs, and the costs of both private and rental housing are increasing.
+The available housing stock often does not meet their needs, and the costs of owner-occupied and private and social rental housing are increasing.
 Also, the overall quality of the housing stock is poor, particularly the quality of rental stock, which has both health and safety implications.

-For example, Auckland's Māori and Pacific populations will continue to have relatively younger age structures due to their higher birth rates and by 2038 are expected to reach a median age of 29.2 years and 29.7 years, respectively, compared with 42.0 years for Europeans.
+Māori and Pacific populations will continue to have relatively younger age structures due to their higher birth rates.
+By 2038 they are expected to reach a median age of 29.2 years and 29.7 years, respectively, compared with 42.0 years for Europeans.

 Auckland's places and spaces are where we live, work and play.
 Public places can be: